-Better user experience (UX), augmented intelligence and embedded analytics will be the three pillars of the Power BI platform development in the future.
+Better user experience (UX), AI and embedded analytics will be the three pillars of the Power BI platform development in the future.

-In terms of UX, the plan is to make Power BI even more functional and visually pleasing.
-The objective is to make Power BI as easy to use and familiar in its visual appearance to Excel and PowerPoint.
+Having said that, the plan is to make Power BI UX even more functional and visually pleasing.
+Generally, the goal is to make Power BI as easy to use and visually similar to Excel and PowerPoint.

-“This is the beating heart of Power BI, the ability to get beautiful insights that are very simple for the end user to consume,” he said.
+“This is the beating heart of Power BI, the ability to get beautiful insights that are very simple for the end user to consume,” Arun said.

-Lastly, when it comes to embedding, Microsoft is working to improve Power BI’s ability to blend with Azure Synapse Analytics, Excel and other Office 365 tools.
+Finally, Microsoft will improve Power BI’s embedding options.
+Developers want to improve Power BI’s ability to blend with Azure Synapse Analytics, Excel and other Office 365 tools.

-The ultimate goal of Power BI is to help companies around the world develop a proper data-driven culture and embrace analytics.
+In conclusion, the ultimate goal is to help companies develop a proper data-driven culture and embrace analytics.
 Amid the economic slowdown caused by the COVID-19 pandemic, many companies are struggling to stay afloat.
 In these challenging times, the use of business intelligence tools can help businesses survive.

 “That’s how we think about a data culture,” Arun said.